jkulawik/blog/_drafts/discord-alternative.md

 ---
 ## Discord clones

-These might seem like the best pick at first, but seem to have the same privacy and future-proofing issues as Discord.
+These might seem like the obvious pick at first, but can have the same privacy and future-proofing issues as Discord.

 ### Guilded